Thursday, August 13, 2009

 Pintando

-My friends Anais and Andreina introduced me to Caracas' regular Mercados de Diseño.
+Friends Anais and Andreina introduced me to Caracas' regular Mercados de Diseño.
 Fabulous.
 Like everything else in Caracas, the goods at the Mercado are ridiculously overpriced, but it's a field day for crafts ideas.

 Painting them with watercolors is especially divertido: